kitao/pyxel/README.md

 App()
 ```

-To create simple graphics without animation, use the `show` function to make the code more concise.
+For creating simple graphics without animation, you can use the `show` function to simplify your code.

 ```python
 import pyxel